diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Move objects around by dragging with the mouse
+	- Move objects around by dragging with the mouse (DONE)
-		- remove move by key presses from game-objects in favour of snap to grid toogle
+		- remove 'move by key presses' from game-objects in favour of snap to grid toogle
-		- snap to grid should take into account the offset of the main viewport
+			- Remove key press handling (DONE)
+			- Make Snap
+			- Make the toogle

+	- Hide viewport grid from game object selector
 	- Disable all editing from the main viewport, to simplify how it works with the grid

 	- Remove main viewport movement when pressing keys.